resistics/resistics/docs/source/tutorial/masks.rst

 Up until now, all mask constraints have been specified globally (i.e. as applying to all evaluation frequencies).
 However, statistic constraints can be defined in a more targeted manner, at evaluation frequencies that are noisier than others.
 More targeted constraints can be specified using the listed methods.

-1. :meth:`~resistics.dataObjects.maskData.MaskData.addConstraintLevel` method of :class:`~resistics.dataObjects.maskData.MaskData`, which allows setting constraints just for a specific decimation level.
+1. :meth:`~resistics.mask.data.MaskData.addConstraintLevel` method of :class:`~resistics.mask.data.MaskData`, which allows setting constraints just for a specific decimation level.
-2. :meth:`~resistics.dataObjects.maskData.MaskData.addConstraintFreq` method of :class:`~resistics.dataObjects.maskData.MaskData`, which allows setting constraints for a specific evaluation frequency.
+2. :meth:`~resistics.mask.data.MaskData.addConstraintFreq` method of :class:`~resistics.mask.data.MaskData`, which allows setting constraints for a specific evaluation frequency.

 Using the second option requires specification of decimation level and evaluation frequency.
 In resistics, these are generally specified using indices as shown in the :doc:`Statistics <statistics>` section.